jackhiggins458/afl_cli/README.md

 chmod +x afl.R
 ```

-If you want to be able to run the tool from any directory by entering `afl <command>`, you'll need to add a symlink to a directory listed in `$PATH`.
-I recommend using `/usr/local/bin`, but you can choose any directory in `$PATH`.
-From the directory you cloned `afl.R` into, run the following.
+If you want to be able to run  `afl <command>` from any directory on your system, you can point a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) to `afl.R` from a directory in your `$PATH`.
+I recommend placing the link in something like `/usr/local/bin`, but you can choose any directory in `$PATH`.

+For example, from the `afl_cli` directory, run the following.

 ```shell
 ln -s afl.R /usr/local/bin/afl